Gray-Tech/Software-Request-System/README.md

 ## Interfaces:

 **Software Request Form:**
+*For users to submit new software requests.*
 ![Software Request Form](images/SoftwareRequestForm.png)

 **Software Awaiting Test:**
+*Filtered for users to see software they need to test, updating the "Test result value" field moves it through the flow.*
 ![Software Awaiting Test](images/SoftwareAwaitingTest.png)

 **Default Software List:**
+*A simple searchable list for users to check if the software they are requesting will already be installed.*
 ![Default Software List ](images/DefaultSoftwareList.png)

 **Business Partner Licence Approval Screen:**
+*For business partners to access any requests that don't have already have a license and approve or deny the request.
+Filtered for their division.*
 ![BP Licence Screen](images/BPLicenceApprovalScreen.png)

 **Software Awaiting Packing for Testing:**
+*Deployment team's interface to see any software that already has a license/has been approved for a license and set it to be ready for testing*
 ![Software Awaiting Packaging](images/SoftwareAwaitingPackaging.png)

 **Dashboard Tracking Request Status:**
+*Dashboard for seeing where all requests are in the process and acknowledge their key metrics: Waiting for packaging (where they need to act), waiting for testing (where users need to act), and ready for deployment (any items that have been successfully tested).*
 ![Requests Tracking Dashboard](images/SoftwareTrackingDashboard.png)

 ## Tables: